The Hard Problem

 September 14 – October 13, 2019

 Sunday, September 29 at 3pm

 Please note: no outside food/snacks are allowed at the theater.
 You may purchase concessions at the show.

 Children under the age of 13 are not allowed in the theater.

 Part of the Art Series Events for The Hard Problem

-- Saturday, Sept.
-14 at 6:45pm: Opening Night Pre-Show Discussion with the director and designers.
+Saturday, Sept.
+14 at 6:45pm: Opening Night Pre-Show Discussion with the director Rebecca Greene Udden and designers Eric Marsh and Victoria Gist.
 Free.

-- Free Beer Friday: Following regular Friday performances sponsored by Saint Arnold in The Liberty Group lobby (previews excluded).
+Free Beer Fridays: Following regular Friday performances sponsored by Saint Arnold in The Liberty Group lobby (previews excluded).